jgorset/custodian/README.md

 end
 ```

+Samplers are just Ruby classes that inherit from ``Custodian::Samplers::Sampler`` and implement a ``sample``
-You can load your own samplers with the `--samplers` option.
+method, and you can load your own with the `--samplers` option.

     $ custodian --samplers=~/.samplers